-One of the most common knee injuries, a torn meniscus typically occurs from twisting or rotating the knee.
+One of the most common knee injuries is a meniscus tear, which typically occurs from twisting or over-rotating the knee.

 What are the symptoms of a torn meniscus?

-Meniscus tears can vastly differ — some are severe, while others may be barely noticeable.
-When you tear your meniscus, the knee will generally swell depending on your age and activity level, as well as the location of the tear.
-If the tear is in an area that has a lot of blood supply, then it tends to swell more; if it’s in an area with poor blood supply, then it tends to swell a bit less.
+Meniscus tears can vastly differ — some are severe, while others are barely noticeable.
+When you tear your meniscus, the knee will usually swell.
+The degree of swelling depends on your age and activity level, as well as the location of the tear itself.
+Increased blood flow to the area means a greater likelihood of swelling.

-In addition to swelling and pain, other symptoms of a torn meniscus include:
+In addition to swelling, other symptoms of a torn meniscus include:

 - Clicking or popping